deepin-community/gimp/gimp-data/icons/README.md

 for the time being.

-Please make sure that you provide both the Symbolic as well as the Color icons.
+Please make sure that you provide both the Symbolic as well as the Color variants.
 You are welcome to add a raster version for Legacy, but this is not mandatory anymore.

-- Add the icons in relevant listing files in `icons/icon-lists/` then run `touch icons/Color/meson.build icons/Symbolic/meson.build` to force-trigger their re-processing (hence re-configuration) at next build.
+- Add the icons in relevant listing files in `icons/icon-lists/` then run `touch icons/Default/meson.build` to force-trigger their re-processing (hence re-configuration) at next build.
 Otherwise even with image list changed, meson might not see it as it uses the list from the last configuration.

 ### Pixel perfection